Rationale

 Teaching and Learning Style

-The creative arts will usually be taught by the class teacher through the creative curriculum and stand-alone lessons.
+Art will usually be taught by the class teacher through the creative curriculum and stand-alone lessons.
 The lessons will usually be inspired by the current topic being studied to enhance the depth and breath of the learning.
 In addition, the school does work with outside agencies that come in and lead specialist lessons for the children, providing them with a range of experiences and expert training.
-These can be: individual lessons for children or small groups for music and project design tasks; whole class lessons taught by specialist teachers to teach music and dance; or after school clubs lead by qualified instructors.
-The music curriculum is delivered in termly blocks, by a qualified music teacher.

 Physical Education